postmanlabs/labs-docs/src/pages/docs/publishing-your-api/publishing-your-docs.md

 ## Changing publication settings

-Change the publication settings for your documentation to add a release, update your documentation's look, or make your collection public.
+Change the publication settings for your documentation to update your documentation's look or make your collection public.
 You can change the publication settings at any time after publishing your documentation:

 1. Select **Collections** in the sidebar.
 1. Select the more actions icon <img alt="More actions icon" src="https://assets.postman.com/postman-docs/icon-more-actions-v9.jpg#icon" width="16px"> next to a collection with published docs, and then select **View Documentation**.